Model predictive control: Robust MPC

-Commercially available MPC software
+MPC software

 Commercial MPC packages are available and typically contain tools for model identification and analysis, controller design and tuning, as well as controller performance evaluation.

 A survey of commercially available packages has been provided by S.J.
 Qin and T.A.
 Badgwell in Control Engineering Practice 11 (2003) 733–764.

+Freely available open-source software packages for (nonlinear) model predictive control include among others: